 A humming metabolism and well-balanced hunger hormones are among the bevy of health-promoting effects that happen when we log enough Zzzzs.
 Proper sleep helps balance the hormones that make us feel hungry or full (ghrelin and leptin, respectively).

 Too little sleep and ghrelin soars, driving you to eat more.
 Not to mention, staying up later gives you more time to eat, which also contributes to weight gain.
-In the landmark Nurses’ Health Study, which followed 68,000 middle-age American women for up to 16 years, women who slept for five hours or less were 15% more likely to become obese compared with those who slept seven hours a night.
+In the landmark Nurses’ Health Study, which followed 68,000 middle-age American women for up to 16 years, women who slept for five hours or less were 15% more likely to develop obesity compared with those who slept seven hours a night.

 Does Obesity Put Me at Risk for Other Conditions?